Here’s what you need to know if you’re looking to buy a Dell laptop or notebook PC.

 Though better-known for its Alienware sub-brand within the gaming space, Dell has quietly been making headway when it comes to gaming laptops that fall under their own brand umbrella.

-Their logic: not every customer looking for a gaming laptop needs the ‘extra’ aesthetics and features that come part and parcel with gaming brands like Alienware.
-Sometimes, you just want gaming-grade specs in a normal-looking body.
+Their logic: not every customer looking for a gaming laptop needs the over the top, eye-grabbing aesthetics and features that come part and parcel with gaming brands like Alienware.
+Sometimes, you just want gaming-grade specs in a normal-looking laptop's body.
 That’s basically the pitch for the G-Series.

 There are three series here: the G3, G5 and G6, with several spec-variants on offer for each: